 Prof. Steffen Huber, Jagiellonian University in Kraków;

-Prof. Zbigniew Kloch, Warsaw University, Faculty of “Artes Liberales”;
+Prof. Zbigniew Kloch, University of Warsaw, Faculty of “Artes Liberales”;

 Prof. Jeff Love, Clemson University;